na1han/UTV_webpage/README.md

-# EV Property UTV Webpage
+# IronRidge Field UTV Webpage

-Static single-page marketing site for the EV Property UTV.
+Static single-page marketing site for the IronRidge Field utility vehicle.
 Built with vanilla HTML, CSS, and JavaScript for quick setup.

 ## Getting started
 1. Open `index.html` in a browser, or run a lightweight server: